lelandpaul/ringingroom/app/templates/help.md

 - All ringers may only ring the bells they are assigned to.
 - Only Hosts may assign other ringers to bells.
 (Anyone can catch hold of open bells.)

-In order for Host Mode to be enabled, the tower creator must first go to Tower Settings and switch on the _Permit Host Mode_ feature.
-If this is enabled, any Hosts will see a _Host Mode_ toggle in the [Tower Controls](#tower-controls) which they can use to turn Host Mode on and off.
+To use Host Mode, the tower creator must first go to Tower Settings and switch on the _Host Mode Permitted_ feature.
+If this is switched to _Yes_, any Hosts will see a _Host Mode_ toggle in the [Tower Controls](#tower-controls) which they can use to turn Host Mode on and off; non-hosts will not see this toggle and instead will see messages describing the function of Host Mode (when it is turned on).
 Host Mode will be automatically disabled if there are no hosts present in the tower.

 The tower creator is always a Host at that tower.
 Additional Hosts may be added by going to Tower Settings and entering the email address associated with a Ringing Room account in the _Add host by email_ box.
 A list of Hosts is also displayed, and Hosts can be removed from here as well.

-### Enable Wheatley
+### Wheatley Permitted

-In order to use [Wheatley](#wheatley) in a tower, you must first go to the Tower Settings and flip the _Enable Wheatley_ switch to the _Yes_ position.
+In order to use [Wheatley](#wheatley) in a tower, you must first go to the Tower Settings and flip the _Wheatley Permitted_ switch to the _Yes_ position.
 Once this is enabled, the Wheatley box will appear in the [Tower Controls](#tower-controls).

 ### Additional settings